Reading your score

-When you decide to step-up to YOUR NEXT LEVEL PROGRAMME, we will complete your registration procedures under a Mutual Non-Disclosure Agreement to protect the confidentiality of all shared information, and agree on your schedule for Sessions.
+Firstly, when you decide to step-up to YOUR NEXT LEVEL PROGRAMME, we will complete your registration procedures under a Mutual Non-Disclosure Agreement.
+This protects the confidentiality of all shared information, and we also agree on your schedule for Sessions.

 YOUR NEXT LEVEL PROGRAMME covers

-Sessions are delivered in 1:1 Workshops at our offices on Sydney’s Northern Beaches (or alternatively via Zoom or at your office which will incur travel time and costs).
+Sessions are delivered in 1:1 Workshops at our offices on Sydney’s Northern Beaches.
+(Or on the other hand via Zoom or at your office which will incur travel time and costs).

-Each workshop is 2 hours and is structured on the following basis:
+Each small business consulting workshop is 2 hours and structured on the following basis:

 - Review of progress on the outputs from the previous Session.

-- Inputs Review and discuss pre-workshop tasks that have been set for this Session,
+- Inputs Review and also discuss pre-workshop tasks that have been set for this Session.

 - Workshop on the Session topic, covering:

-- ‘Why‘ which explains the purpose and benefits of this Session, and
+- ‘Why‘ which explains the purpose and also the benefits of this Session.

-- ‘What’which outlines the scope of what needs to be done, then
+- ‘What’ which outlines the scope of what needs to be done.

-- ‘How’ you create, develop, and implement your systems, synergies, tools, processes and procedures that pragmatically deliver the improvements to your business’s management.
+- ‘How’ you create, develop, and also implement your systems, synergies, tools, processes and procedures.
+Moreover, these pragmatically deliver the improvements to your business’s management.

 - Outputs activity and/or documentation created either during or post workshop.

-Monitor and report on the performance of improvements across all business functions with agreed KPI (which may be quantitative and/or qualitative).
+Monitor and also report on the performance of improvements across all business functions.
+Using agreed KPI (for example, they may be quantitative and/or qualitative).

-Control performance deviations using Exception Management and continual improvements.
-We offer to keep you accountable to the improvements you’re making through ‘30 minute’ monthly check-ins on your performance, as well as guidance and a sounding board for your current issues.
+Control performance deviations using Exception Management and also continual improvements.
+We offer to keep you accountable to the improvements you’re making during ‘30 minute’ monthly check-ins on your performance.
+In addition, we offer guidance and a sounding board for your current issues.